Skip to content

 The AVA Story

 AVA wasn’t built from a pitch deck.
-Eight years of experimentation at the intersection of AI and financial services — live transactions, failed experiments, a fellowship alongside the CEOs who are building the frontier — shaped a clear conviction: the most durable AI tools in regulated industries are Governed ones.
+Eight years of experimentation at the intersection of AI and financial services, live transactions, failed experiments, and a fellowship alongside the CEOs building the frontier, shaped a clear conviction: the most durable AI tools in regulated industries are Governed ones.

 The research output flows directly into the Workbench.
 R&D validates the tools.
 The Workbench delivers them.
-That loop — build, validate, deploy, learn — is what makes Governed AI practical rather than theoretical.
+That loop, build, validate, deploy, learn, is what makes Governed AI practical rather than theoretical.